montana-digital/email_handler_v1/docs/setup_guide.md

 - Keep PowerShell scripts versioned separately and review them regularly for access or API changes.
 - Update directories or database settings via the **Settings** page; changes are persisted to `.env`, folders are created automatically, and the SQLite engine reloads in-place.
 - Use the sidebar **Open Input** / **Open Output** buttons for quick navigation while debugging scripts.
+- When adding new scripts, register them in the manifest so analysts see descriptions, suggested arguments, and confirmation requirements before execution.

 ## 7. Troubleshooting
 - **Missing Streamlit executable**: re-run `python scripts\setup_env.py`.